turkelk/Kubernetes/NFS/README.md

 ```console
  sudo systemctl status nfs-server
 ```
-Note: if status is active(excited) it also working :)
+Note: if status is active(exited) it also working :)

 Make sure rpcbind is active and running.